What Are Floaters?

 • You have a lot of flashes

-• You notice a lot of new floaters
+• You notice a sudden increase in new floaters

 • A grey curtain covers part of your vision